The Democratic Backsliding Analysis Project

 Project Status

-We are in the revise and resubmit stage of a backsliding paper to the Democratization journal, titled The detrimental effect of low political truth literacy on democratic systems.
-According to two referees, the main reasons for rejection were:
+We are in the revise and resubmit stage of a backsliding paper to the Democratization journal, titled Managing the complexity of the democratic backsliding problem with root cause analysis and feedback loop modeling.

 1. The paper covered too much, so it could not cover it well.
 It covered a root cause analysis (RCA), a simulation model, and the Truth Literacy Training experiment.
 The two research questions were "Why is democracy susceptible to backsliding?
 How can the backslide be slowed and reversed?"
 About this, one reviewer said: "Dealing with the very important two questions the authors mentioned in a single manuscript is almost impossible.
 I strongly suggest they separate them into two different papers."